GLAM-Workbench/ozglam-workbench/README.md

 Just copy and paste this into your browser to open the notebooks.

-To restart the `WorkBench` container using the same data volume:
+To restart the `WorkBench` container using the same data volumes:

 ``` shell
 docker start -ai Workbench